raspberrypi/documentation/configuration/device-tree.md

 * Overlays have to be removed in reverse order.
 The commands will allow you to remove an earlier one, but all the intermediate ones will be removed and re-applied, which may have unintended consequences.

+* Adding clocks under the /clocks node at run-time doesn't cause a new clock provider to be registered, so `devm_clk_get` will fail for a clock created in an overlay.

 <a name="part3.6"></a>
 ### 3.6: Supported overlays and parameters